Introduction

 Marc Eskenazi (son of Jack Eskenazi, a B-26 pilot), Michael Stevenson (who is writing the story of Howard R. Stanbery), John Burgan (the great nephew of Robert J. Nicholson), Garry Miller (the son of Harry S. Miller, a WW2 pilot), Carl, who is from the same hometown as Billie Clapper, and Terry Hirsch, volunteer researcher, Milwaukee War Memorial Center.

-Please donate to help me cover my hosting expenses!
+Help me cover my hosting expenses!